ComcastSamples/wc-header/README.md

-# Step 2
+# Step 3

-## A Wild wc-header Appears!
+## Replace the pagination component with a Web Component

-1. Add wc-header to the components file
+1. Open Pagination.js from reacthnpwa to figure out the logic
-2. Open Navigation.js in Reacthnpwa and replace the navigation wrappers with wc-header.
-(Keep the <li> tags as children of wc-header)
+2. Convert the logic to lit format in wc-pagination
-3. Open wc-header.js and add global styles for `wc-header a`
+3. Update StoryContainer.js to use the wc-pagination component

-When you're done, `git checkout -f step3`
+That's All Folks! 🐷 Great Job!

 ### Questions?